Sign-up for the latest Lookout news and threat research

 05:41

-you know, in my conversations with enterprises is that everyone is talking a lot about mobile device management.
-But actually, that technology already exists for many, many years, MDM muscle really like okay, a company hands over the phone to the employee.
-And we'll make sure that meeting the compliance policies, what we see now is that to enable productivity is that people can bring their own device, but they find it more intrusive.
+So, you know, in my conversations with enterprises, everyone is talking a lot about mobile device management.
+But actually, that technology already exists for many, many years –– MDM muscle.
+Really, like, okay, a company hands over the phone to the employee.
+And we'll make sure that employee is meeting the compliance policies.
+What we see now is that, to enable productivity, people can bring their own device, but they find it more intrusive.
 So you're not managing the device anymore.
-But you just manage the application itself to make sure that someone accessing the application and it will ask for a passcode, for example, and in the industry that basically has created a new acronym for it.
-So it moved from mobile device management to Iman product by Gartner.
-Because it was a tool more it was not only managing devices, but now certainly it was also managing applications.
+But you just manage the application itself, to make sure that when someone is accessing the application, it will ask for a passcode, for example.
+And the industry that basically has created a new acronym for it. it moved from mobile device management to a named product by Gartner.
+Because it was a tool.
+It was not only managing devices, but now certainly it was also managing applications.
 So it was an enterprise mobility management system.
 But now you see also that UTM is the broader acronym of managing mobile devices, applications, IoT, but also desktops and laptops.

 Hank Schless 06:51